iBaa/PlexConnect/README.md

 # PlexConnect
 or: "Plex @ aTV - think different..."

-We all want the pleasure of Plex on the big screen - in this case driven by an AppleTV.
+PlexConnect is an app that allows AppleTV2 and AppleTV3 to be used as Plex clients.
+Development started in 2013 and finished in 2015 (whan AppleTV4 was announced), as described in this [Plex Forum thread][].

-Unfortunately there are officially no Apps allowed on AppleTV, most of the time a jailbreak is late (iOS 5.2?) or not available at all (aTV3).
+There are two options to install PlexConnect:

-This is a collection of files developed for the little project described in this [Plex Forum thread][].
+- If you applied a jailbreak to your aTV you can install PlexConnect on it.
+This is the preferred way
-See also the discontinued [ATVBrowser][] for a project with similar purpose, all javascript.
+- If your aTV has no jailbreak then you need to install PlexConnect on a separate device (probably in the same server where Plex Media Server is running)

 For more information, like detailed Installation Guides, FAQs and similar, visit the [Wiki][].

 ## How does it work?
 The basic idea is, to...
-- re-use an already available app (like YouTube, Vimeo, ... in this case: Apple Trailers)
+- re-use an already available app (like KorTV)
 - re-route the request to your local Plex Media Server
 - re-work the reply to fit into AppleTV's XML communication scheme
 - let iOS do the rest